paezha/Discrete-Choice-Analysis-with-R/README.md

     {isdas} package.
 Each template is 1 chapter/activity in the webook.
     Give the template a name, say “my-template-chapter-1”.

-10. Knit the “my-template-chapter-1.Rmd” to a .pdf file by clicking the arrow on the “Knit” button and selecting “PDF”.
+10. Knit the “my-template-chapter-1.Rmd” to a .html file by clicking the arrow on the “Knit” button.

-You’ve just knitted your first PDF file!
+You’ve just knitted your first chapter!
 Congrats.